-49 Pursuant to existing Rule 313.07 each member must register with the Exchange each individual acting as an officer, partner, director, supervisor of proprietary trading, market-making or brokerage activities, and/or supervisor of those engaged in proprietary trading, market-making or brokerage activities with respect to those activities.
-This requirement is consistent with FINRA's current registration requirement for principals (NASD Rule 1021).
-See Securities Exchange Act Release No. 63843 (February 4, 2011), 76 FR 7884 (SR-ISE-2010-115), at footnote 18.
+49 Pursuant to existing Rule 306.07 each member must register with the Exchange each individual acting as an officer, partner, director, supervisor of proprietary trading, market-making or brokerage activities, and/or supervisor of those engaged in proprietary trading, market-making or brokerage activities with respect to those activities.
+This requirement is consistent with FINRA's current registration requirement for principals (NASD Rule 1021). proposing to adopt a definition of ''principal'' in Rule 1220(a)(1).

-under Exchange rules.
-The term "actively engaged in the management of the member's securities business" would include the management of, and the implementation of corporate policies related to, such business, as well as managerial decision-making authority with respect to the member's securities business and management-level responsibilities for supervising any aspect of such business, such as serving as a voting member of the member's executive, management or operations committees.
+Under proposed Rule 1220(a)(1) a "principal" would be defined as any person associated with a member, including, but not limited to, sole proprietor, officer, partner, manager of office of supervisory jurisdiction, director or other person occupying a similar status or performing similar functions, who is actively engaged in the management of the member's securities business, such as supervision, solicitation, conduct of business in securities or the training of persons associated with a member for any of these functions.
+Such persons would include, among other persons, a member's chief executive officer and chief financial officer (or equivalent officers).
+A "principal" would also include any other person associated with a member who is performing functions or carrying out responsibilities that are required to be performed or carried out by a principal under Exchange rules.
+The term "actively engaged in the management of the member's securities business" would include the management of, and the implementation of corporate policies related to, such business, as well as managerial decision-making authority with respect to the member's securities business and managementlevel responsibilities for supervising any aspect of such business, such as serving as a voting member of the member's executive, management or operations committees.